er2/QueryTemplates/README.md

   * flatten?
 * Parse template for used parameters
 * Validate API endpoint spec against template parameters (subset)
+* Validate api spec against actual returned results (warning when running in dev mode is probably fine, static analysis probably overkill)
 * build container image from Query Template

+## Ideas for version 2.0

+* External result mapping for a query language such as ksql that doesn't define its own result mapping